Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Over a thousand years old and it's sitting on her bedside table every night.

-Holmes: He didn't know its value, didn't know why they were chasing him.
+Sherlock: He didn’t know its value, didn’t know why they were chasing him.

 Watson: Should have just got her a lucky cat.